-Open Source design has hurdles before it could become adopted by the global design community.
+Open Source design has challenges before being adopted by the global design community.

 In partnership with Adobe & Designit